Duinrahaic/treadmill-compatibility/README.md

 ## Data Rules

 - One treadmill per JSON file in `data/treadmills/`
-- Feature flags are boolean (true/false)
+- Features are stored as an array of supported capability strings
-- Driver is required
+- Driver name is required
-- Source must be a store or manufacturer product page
+- Source must be a valid URI to store or manufacturer product page
-- Optional fields (`weight`, `speedRange`) are omitted if unknown
+- Optional field (`weight`) is omitted if unknown
 - No nulls or placeholder values
-- Compiled dataset is auto-generated (don't edit manually)
+- Compiled dataset is auto-generated (don't edit `data/treadmills.json` manually)

 ## Adding a New Treadmill